aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 So, in order to make changes to `react-scripts` and publishing to a new `npm` package, we first need to fork `create-react-app`.

-My own fork can be found at [`aaccurso-react-scripts`](https://github.com/aaccurso/create-react-app/tree/master/packages/react-scripts).
+My own fork, and specifically the custom `react-scripts` module, can be found at [`aaccurso-react-scripts`](https://github.com/aaccurso/create-react-app/tree/master/packages/react-scripts).

 {% include github-repo-card.html name="create-react-app" %}